MattBixley/eri-support-docs/docs/Storage/Data_Transfer_Services/Globus_Quick_Start_Guide.md

 ## Globus Account

-Please note that a Globus account is not the same as a NeSI account.
-You will need both Globus and NeSI accounts in order to transfer data to or from NeSI HPC facilities.
+Please note that a Globus account is not the same as an eRI account.
+You will need both Globus and eRI accounts in order to transfer data to or from eRI HPC facilities.

-To get a Globus account, go to <https://transfer.nesi.org.nz/> and sign up using one of the available options on the page.
+To get a Globus account, go to <https://www.globus.org/> and sign up using one of the available options on the page.
 Please note that the "existing organizational login" is somewhat limited, if your organisation is not listed, please sign in (sign up) using any of the